serverlessworkflow/specification/specification.md

 Note that when the workflow starting state is an [Event](#Event-State) defining cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.

-The `directInvoke` property defines if workflow instances are allowed to be created outside of the defined interval or cron expression.

 #### Cron Definition